uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

    param
-      One of the possible values of type :ref:`onemkl_dft_enum_config_param` representing the (writable) configuraton parameter to be set.
+      One of the possible values of type :ref:`onemkl_dft_enum_config_param` representing the (writable) configuration parameter to be set.

    ...
       An element of the appropriate type for the configuration value